 - Use structured approaches such as the “5 Whys” technique or brainstorming methods.

-- Gather data, conduct research, and encourage knowledge-sharing across all members.
+- Gather data, conduct research, and encourage knowledge sharing among all members.

 - Analyse potential risks, feasibility, and potential consequences in collaborative discussions.